 \section{Formalism}

-In the present section we briefly discuss the formalism we have used in our study.
-The details are in \cref{app:amp,app:phase_space}.
-In the Introduction we mentioned that, to explore the effects of $k_{_T}$-factorization, we need to take the partons as off-shell.
+In the present section, we briefly discuss the formalism we have used in our study.
+The details are in the \cref{app:amp} and \cref{app:phase_space}.
+In \cref{sec:intro}, we have mentioned that to explore the effects of $k_T$-factorization, we need to take the initial state partons to be off-shell.
 In calculating the off-shell matrix element for the process $\ggto4l$

-(see \cref{fig:ZZto4l}), we have considered the effective field theory approach.
-The effective Lagrangian in the large top quark mass limit $m_t \to \infty$ for the Higgs boson coupling to gluon is~\cite{Ellis:1975ap, Shifman:1979eb}
+(see Fig.~\ref{fig:ZZto4l}), we have used the effective field theory approach.
+The effective Lagrangian in the large top quark mass limit, $m_t \to \infty$, for the Higgs boson coupling to gluon is~\cite{Ellis:1975ap, Shifman:1979eb}

-where $\alpha_s$ and $G_F$ are the strong and Fermi coupling constants respectively. $G^a_{\mu\nu}$ is the gluon field strength tensor and $h$ is the Higgs scalar field.
+where $\alpha_s$ and $G_F$ are the strong and Fermi coupling constants, respectively. $G^a_{\mu\nu}$ is the gluon field strength tensor and $h$ is the Higgs scalar field.
 The effective $ggh$ triangle vertex (see \cref{ver-ggh2}) thus becomes